 While everyone believes that supplying feedback is a good thing to do, actually getting people to participate and submit feedback on a regular cadence can be difficult.
 Since we're committed to making myTIPreport as easy to implement as possible, we've reached out to programs who've been successful with myTIPreport to find out what has worked for them.
 The main thing that we found is that programs that are proactive in their implementation are the most successful.
 Here are the strategies that programs have been successful with:

-1. Demo myTIPreport to your department at M and M, Grand Rounds or other department conferences.
+1. Demo myTIPreport to your department at M&M, Grand Rounds or other department conferences.
 Take this opportunity to both show off the functionality of myTIPreport and express to people that participation is important.

 2. Create participation competitions for both learners and teachers and give prizes.
 This helps introduce people to myTIPreport and get them in the habit of submitting feedback.
 Prizes can be anything from $5 Starbucks Gift Cards to additional opportunites to attend conferences and should be given to the people who submit and receive the most feedback.
 Note, myTIPreport's reporting features generate automated leaderboards for tracking this information.